 In the early 1800s Māori had mixed views about the arrival of Europeans.
 Chiefs would assess the possible benefits these newcomers might bring in terms of trade, tools and weapons.
 The Ngāpuhi chief Hongi Hika was in favour of British missionaries settling in New Zealand.
 This was not for religious reasons, but because he knew that an association with missionaries would increase his influence on other Europeans, bringing greater opportunities to trade for tools and weapons.

 In the 19th century, as a colony of the British Empire, New Zealand sought the right to curb Asian immigration.
 Concerned about the impact of these restrictions on its own interests in China, India and Japan, the British government refused to assent to New Zealand’s Asiatic Restriction Bill of 1896.
 Changes in immigration laws and regulations over the years have also highlighted the close links between immigration and economic strategies.

 Change from the 1970s

 Until 1961 (in law) and 1974 (in practice), British subjects were allowed free entry into New Zealand.
 Immigrants from Asia faced restrictions from the late 19th century.
 Entry of non-British Europeans was restricted from the early 20th century.

-Beginning in 1974, the criteria for entry to New Zealand gradually changed from race or nationality to merits and skills.
-The 1987 Immigration Act finally eliminated both the discrimination against some races and nationalities, and the preferences for others.
-But the numbers of migrants and the pre-requisites they had to meet remained tightly regulated.
+Beginning in 1974, the criteria for entry to New Zealand gradually changed from race or nationality to merit and skills.
+The Immigration Act 1987 finally eliminated both discrimination against some races and nationalities, and preference for others.
+But the numbers of migrants and the prerequisites they had to meet remained tightly regulated.